Sandy0002/Gold_Price_Versioning/readme.md

-### End to end model creation to deployed has been done using postgres
+### End to end model creation to deployment has been done using postgres

 ### People looking to interact can use below link
 **Note:** It takes atleast 60 values in a list format to give prediction.<br>